-I have postulated before about uniform interface consisting of a triangle of identifier type, method or interaction type, and content type.
-Perhaps it would clarify matters for the camp if another dimension were added.
+I have postulated before about REST's uniform interface consisting of a triangle of identifier type, method or interaction type, and content type.
+Perhaps it would clarify matters for the WS-* camp if another dimension were added.

 Semantic Confidence